-Texas house explosion injures multiple people, officials say
+Texas house explosion injures multiple people including children, officials say

 Investigators have not determined a cause for the blast

-A house explosion in a Dallas suburb injured at least three people, authorities said Monday.
+A house explosion in a Dallas suburb injured at least six people, authorities said Monday.

 Plano Fire-Rescue responded to the 4400 block of Cleveland Drive following the blast around 4:45 p.m., a department spokeswoman told Fox News.
-Three people were taken to hospitals but the extent of their injuries was not disclosed.
+Three adults and three children were taken to hospitals but the extent of their injuries was not disclosed, Fox-owned station KDFW-TV reported.

 Images posted online showed debris scattered all over a residential neighborhood and what appeared to be a home completely destroyed.